douglaseel/vp8-frame-inspector/sample/server/README.md

 ### `inspector` integration

-As the `inspector` tool already demux multiple streams, we decided to create one instance per room, so basically:
+As the `inspector` tool already demux multiple streams, we decided to create one instance per room, so:
-- we spawn a `inspector` child process per room using `--port` and `--outputPath` options;
+- we spawn a `inspector` child process per room setting `--port` and `--outputPath` options;
 - we use a `PlainTransport` to send data to `inspector`;
 - we create a `inspector` consumer for each new video producer in the room;